-We have a holiday tradition in our family that both kids have ranked as one of their favorites.
+We have a holiday tradition in our family that both kids have ranked as one of their favorite family Advent activities.
 They ask me to put it on the advent calendar every year.
+Gingerbread Day!

 We combine all of our fun gingerbread Christmas activities into one awesome day.